-- waive the provisions of the passivity rule provided for by Article 104, paragraphs 1 and 2 TUF; - provide for application of the neutralization rules provided for by Article 104-bis, paragraphs 2 and 3 TUF.
+- waive the provisions of the passivity rule provided for by Article 104, paragraphs 1 and 2 of the TUF; - provide for application of the neutralization rules provided for by Article 104bis, paragraphs 2 and 3 of the TUF.

-i) Authority to increase share capital and authorisations to buy back shares
+i) Delegation of power to increase share capital and authorisations to purchase own shares.

-(pursuant to Article 123-bis, paragraph 1 letter m) TUF)
+(pursuant to Article 123-bis, paragraph 1 letter m), TUF)

-The Shareholders' Meeting has not resolved to give the Board of Directors the authority to increase share capital pursuant to Article 2443 Civil Code, nor is it foreseen that the Board will be given the authority to issue participating financial instruments.
+The Shareholders' Meeting has not resolved to delegate to the Board of Directors the power to increase share capital pursuant to Article 2443 of the Civil Code, nor is it foreseen that the Board will be authorised to issue participating financial instruments.

-On 16 April 2015, the Shareholders' Meeting authorized the Board of Directors to adopt a purchase and placement plan for treasury shares, to be enacted one or more times, for a maximum number of shares possessed that will not exceed, at any given time, the number of shares required to make up 10% of the share capital, also considering the treasury shares already held.
-The adoption of any plans was given over to the Board for a period of 18 months from the date of the aforementioned resolution, that is, up to 16 October 2018.
+On 13 April 2016, the Shareholders' Meeting authorized the Board of Directors to adopt purchase and placement plans for treasury shares, to be enacted one or more times, for a maximum number of shares possessed that will not exceed, at any given time, the number of shares required to make up 10% of the share capital, also considering the treasury shares already held.
+The adoption of any plans was entrusted to the Board for a period of 18 months from the date of the aforementioned resolution, that is, up to 13 October 2017.

-During the financial year, a part of the treasury shares held by the Company were assigned to the long-term incentive plan beneficiaries for the period 2011-2013, approved by the Shareholders' Meeting on 14 April 2011, and to the Prysmian Group employees who chose to participate in the first phase of the discounted share purchase plan.
-For details on the aforementioned scheme, see the Prysmian Group Consolidated Financial Statements ("Incentive Plans" paragraph of the Report on Operations), the relevant information documents drawn up pursuant to Article 84 bis of the CONSOB Issuer Regulations and the Remuneration Report, published on the Company website, www.prysmiangroup.com under Investor Relations/Corporate Governance/Remuneration Policy.
+During the financial year, a part of the treasury shares held by the Company were assigned to the Prysmian Group employees who chose to participate in the third phase of the discounted share purchase plan.
+For details on the aforementioned plan, see the Prysmian Group Consolidated Financial Statements ("Incentive Plans" paragraph of the Report on Operations), the relevant information document drawn up pursuant to Article 84 bis of the CONSOB Issuer Regulations and the Remuneration Report, published on the Company website, www.prysmiangroup.com under Investor Relations/Corporate Governance/Remuneration Policy.

-Taking into account the operations undertaken in the execution of the foregoing schemes, as at 31 December 2015 the Company directly and indirectly held 2,707,176 treasury shares.
+Taking into account the transactions undertaken in the execution of the foregoing plans, as at 31 December 2016 the Company directly and indirectly held 2,618,317 treasury shares.

-l) Direction and coordination (pursuant to Article 2497 c.c., as amended)
+1) Direction and coordination (pursuant to Article 2497 et seq. of the Civil Code)

-The Company heads the Prysmian Group and performs direction and coordination activities for its direct or indirect subsidiaries pursuant to Article 2497 Civil Code.
+The Company heads the Prysmian Group and performs direction and coordination activities for its direct or indirect subsidiaries pursuant to Article 2497 of the Civil Code.

 The Company, not subject to the control, direction or coordination of other entities, is independent in the choices that determine the:

-- (i) drafting of industrial, strategic and financial plans or budgets for the Group - (ii) issue of guidelines on financial and credit policy - (iii) centralization of functions such as treasury, administration, finance and control
+- (i) drafting of industrial, strategic and financial plans or budgets for the Group, - (ii) issue of guidelines on financial and credit policy, - (iii) centralization of functions such as treasury, administration, finance and control,